 The Hawthorn is a small tree that grows moderately fast up to 20’.
 Distinctive red berries form in summer, which attract birds and bees.
 The trunks of these trees are full of character with burls, deep grooves, scars and peeling bark.

-187/195 Bryant Street, 3 street trees, 1 left of the driveway and 2 on the right
+~ 187/195 Bryant Street, 3 street trees, 1 on the left of the driveway and 2 on the right

 These ornamental plums have pale pink flowers in the spring before the leaves come out.
 Notice that the leaves of these three trees are slightly different colors.
 Various cultivars of Purple-leaf Plums have different characteristics including leaf color and the presence or absence of fruit.